jarmi-recio/TFM/ai4starsdating/README.md

-## AI for dating stars: a benchmarking study for gyrochronology
+# AI for dating stars: a benchmarking study for gyrochronology

-This folder contains the stars datasets used and the scripts developed in this project.
+This repo contains data and code accompaning the paper, INCLUIR PAPER.
+It includes code for running all regression models developed for each Benchmark.

+## Dependencies
+This code requires the following:
+* python 2.* or python 3.*